|A line of turnips stand upon a dusty, stained shelf in the darkness of a room. They are waiting for the right moment.

 Gripping the bannister in his hand, Nick snuck down the steps, avoiding the ones that creaked underfoot.
 As he made his way down into the kitchen bathed in moonlight, he noticed a yellow glow coming from under the basement door.
 His brow wrinkled, he continued forward.
 Who's in the basement?
 As his hand clutched the brass knob and turned, he sucked in a deep breath.
 A knot curled in his stomach as the door flung open and the sound of a machine filtered through his ears.
 A machine, something mechanical.
 Another frown creased his pale forehead.

 "Dad?" he called out as he took a tentative step down.
 He was met with no reply, only the monotonous sound of the machine.
 Why is he working this late?
-He glanced around him, noticed the cobwebs that drifted in a cold draught, the insulating against the walls of the basement, the padding on the ceiling.
+He glanced around him, noticed the cobwebs that drifted in a cold draught, the insulation against the walls of the basement, the padding on the ceiling.
 What is that for?
 He vaguely wondered.

 Abandoning caution, he trundled down the wooden steps, careful not to snag his bare feet on the rough wood.
 His dad was over in the corner, a light illuminating his silhouette to Nick.
 He was hunched over something, big, powerful shoulders working furiously.